bastibuck/contao-ab-testing/README.md

 ## Features
 * Select one or more pages to be tested
 * Set a cookie expiring time
+* adds new Content Element to set a Custom Variable easily

 ## Notice
 This extension doesn't provide analytics!
 To get insights on statistics of your visitors you will need to use a analytic software like Google Analytics, PIWIK or similar.